 All 11 of our NSG mice developed lesions in the skin, other squamous epithelial lined tissues, thyroid gland, salivary glands, lungs, CNS, bone marrow, lymph nodes, and liver, with apoptosis being evident in the skin and in other tissues with squamous epithelium.
 The pathology and organ distribution of the lymphoplasmacytic infiltrates in these 11 mice was consistent with GvHD.1,24,36,39 The target-organ distribution of GvHD may differ among xenograft models depending on the mouse strain, the route of donor-cell administration, and differences in the source or type of the donor cells.18,22,24,39 The pathology of both acute and chronic mouse models of GvHD relies on T-cell reactivity.
 However, the two forms of the disease have different phenotypes owing to the differential involvement of CD8+ or helper CD4+ T-cell subsets.
-In humans, GvHD is classified as acute (aGvHD), which has been historically considered to occur within 100 days of transplant, or chronic (cGvHD), which develops 100 or more days after transplant but may take several years to become evident clinically.40 However, this temporal difference is no longer a definitive feature in humans and it does not necessarily translate to GvHD in mice. cGvHD can develop within weeks after transplant in mice.39 Consequently, it is not possible to differentiate aGvHD and cGvHD based on the time period over which disease occurs or the tissue distribution of the GvHD lesions.
+In humans, GvHD is classified as aGvHD, which has been historically considered to occur within 100 days of transplant, or cGvHD, which develops 100 or more days after transplant but may take several years to become evident clinically.40 However, this temporal difference is no longer a definitive feature in humans and it does not necessarily translate to GvHD in mice. cGvHD can develop within weeks after transplant in mice.39 Consequently, it is not possible to differentiate aGvHD and cGvHD based on the time period over which disease occurs or the tissue distribution of the GvHD lesions.
 In human and mouse allograft GvHD, donor CD8+ T cells are activated when their T-cell receptor binds to recipient peptides presented in the context of recipient major histocompatibility complex I (MHC-I) molecules.
-However, most xenogeneic GvHD is dependent on donor antigen presenting cells (APC).
+However, most xenogeneic GvHD is dependent on donor antigen-presenting cells (APC).
 The predominance of CD8+ cells in all reported immunodeficient mouse models of human peripheral blood mononuclear cell (PBMC) engraftment suggests that strong reactivity against host (mouse) MHC-I is present.1,24,47 Xenogeneic transplants of adult human solid organs in NSG mice also require human APCs to process mouse antigen and present them in the presence of MHC molecules.
-It has been hypothesized that human CD4+ T-cell expansion in immunodeficient mice is driven by human anti-mouse MHC-II reactivity.44 Other investigators have indicated that T-cell recognition of MHC molecules is species restricted and that human T-cell receptors do not recognize mouse MHC molecules, thus making xenogeneic GvHD primarily a human CD4+ T cell dependent response.39,50 The infiltrates in the GvHD lesions in our 11 mice consisted primarily of human CD4+ T cells in association with a tissue-dependent variable number of human CD8+ T cells, which is consistent with cGvHD. cGvHD also involves B-cell stimulation, which would also account for the lymphoplasmacytic features prominent in some tissues of the mice in our report.
+It has been hypothesized that human CD4+ T-cell expansion in immunodeficient mice is driven by human anti-mouse MHC-II reactivity.44 Other investigators have indicated that T-cell recognition of MHC molecules is species restricted and that human T-cell receptors do not recognize mouse MHC molecules, thus making xenogeneic GvHD primarily a human CD4+ T-cell dependent response.39,50 The infiltrates in the GvHD lesions in our 11 mice consisted primarily of human CD4+ T cells in association with a tissue-dependent variable number of human CD8+ T cells, which is consistent with cGvHD. cGvHD also involves B-cell stimulation, which would also account for the lymphoplasmacytic features prominent in some tissues of the mice in our report.
 It has been suggested the CD8+ T-cell presence may represent an early stage of the disease.
 It has also been speculated that the presence of both CD4+ and CD8+ T cells indicates that reactivity to mouse MHC I and MHC II may occur.24 A recent study supporting this speculation demonstrated that xenogeneic GvHD did not develop in NSG mice deficient in MHC class I and II expression that were engrafted with human cells.4 Furthermore, these data suggest that GvHD associated with the proliferation of human T cells engrafted into immunodeficient mice (NOD-scid, NOG, NSG) is a response to stimulation by host (mouse) MHC I and MHC II molecules.24